Investing in equities for the long term.

 Tips for staying the course.

-Sometimes investing in the stock market can be like riding a roller coaster.
+Sometimes investing in the stock market is like riding a roller coaster.
 Despite market ups and downs, there are several common strategies you can use to help weather volatility and keep your investments afloat.

 Focus on the long term.

 Most experts will tell you that if you are investing for the long run—for retirement, for instance, or for a specific financial goal—it’s better to let your money go along for the roller coaster ride.